ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Specific Transport Protocol Considerations

-Each protocol that form a part of a Transport Services implementation should have a well-defined API mapping.
+Each protocol that is supported by a Transport Services implementation should have a well-defined API mapping.
 API mappings for a protocol are important for Connections in which a given protocol is the "top" of the Protocol Stack.
 For example, the mapping of the `Send` function for TCP applies to Connections in which the application directly sends over TCP.

 Each protocol has a notion of Connectedness.
 Possible values for Connectedness are: